What Are Statins?

-Statins also carry warnings that memory loss, mental confusion, high blood sugar, and type 2 diabetes are possible side effects.
+Statins also carry warnings that memory loss, mental confusion, neuropathy, high blood sugar, and type 2 diabetes are possible side effects.
 It's important to remember that statins may also interact with other medications you take.

 - Elevated levels of CPK, or creatine kinase, a muscle enzyme that when elevated, can cause muscle pain, mild inflammation, and muscle weakness.
 This condition, though uncommon, can take a long time to resolve.